Miami Marlins

 The Miami Marlins are an American professional baseball team based in Miami.
 The Marlins compete in Major League Baseball (MLB) as a member club of the National League (NL) East Division.
 The team plays its home games at LoanDepot Park.

 The franchise began play as an expansion team in the 1993 season as the Florida Marlins.
 The Marlins originally played home games at Joe Robbie Stadium, which they shared with the Miami Dolphins of the National Football League (NFL).
 In 2012, the team moved to LoanDepot Park (then known as Marlins Park), their first exclusive home designed for baseball.
-As part of an agreement with park owner, Miami-Dade County, to use the stadium, the franchise changed its name to the Miami Marlins prior to the 2012 season.
+As part of an agreement with the park owner, Miami-Dade County, to use the stadium, the franchise changed its name to the Miami Marlins prior to the 2012 season.